IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .amaranth-deep-purple}
 ## Machine Learning Applications
-  - [**Medical Data Analysis**](#biomedical): We analyze different forms of biomedical data to increase the efficiency and accuracy of diagnosis and treatment in medical applications.
+  - [**Medical Data Analysis**](#biomedical): We analyzed different forms of biomedical data to increase the efficiency and accuracy of diagnosis and treatment in medical applications.
   - [**Audio and Speech Processing**](#Speech): We developed neural network models for improving Farsi speech recognition.
   - [**Facial Recognition**](#PhD): We developed neural network models for emotion detection and facial image generation.